edenlabllc/rmk/docs/configuration/project-management/dependencies-management-and-project-inheritance.md

 ## Change inherited versions of Helm plugins, tools

-The same inheritance method as for the `Helmfile` hooks is supported for `inventory` sections as `helm-plugins` and `tools`.
+The same inheritance method as for the `Helmfile` hooks is supported for the `inventory`'s `helm-plugins` and `tools` sections.

-If a specific version is not specified, the latest version from the upstream project's repository will always be used, with one exception only: in this case, multi-versioning is not supported, and only one version will be downloaded.
+If a specific version is **not specified**, the latest version from the upstream project's repository **will be used**.
+In this case, multi-versioning is not supported, and only one version will be downloaded.

-> All add-ons versions in the inventory sections must be specified in the `SemVer2` format,
+> All add-ons versions in the `inventory` section **must be specified** in the [SemVer2](https://semver.org/) format,
 > as the inheritance mechanism relies on this format to distinguish the version order.